fyngyrz/soyacro/README.md

 ## Requirements / Installation:

 This is a CGI web application, so it needs to run on a webserver such as Apache.
-Put all the files into a directory where python cgi applications
+Put all the files into a directory where **Python** cgi applications
 \(denoted by files that end in `.py`\) are allowed to run, then simply access the application with: